KTH-RPL/Pluto-ATRV/README.md

 Note that at the time of writing, the Jetson is not currently utilized by Pluto.
 This is planned to change in the future.

-## Mechanical & Electrical Hardware
+## Mechanical and Electrical Hardware
 We use a wireless controller of the type "Logitech F710 Wireless Gamepad" to control the robot movement.
 The wireless reciever for this controller is connected to the Intel NUC on the second level of the robot chassis.
 To interact with the sensor rig, any type of bluetooth keyboard can be used.

 There are four electrical DC Gearmotors in the vehicle, produced by Bison Gear & Engineering Corp.
 These motors are separately connected to each of the four wheels of the robot through toothed belts.
 As with most electric vehicles, this gives greater control opportunities, and Pluto is able to produce pure rotation without translation because of this.
 The motors each have the following electro-mechanical properties